Alternating Recurrent Dialog Model with Large-scale Pre-trained Language Models: Introduction

-Previous large-scale pre-trained language models are used to tackle documents with only one narrator.
+Previous sequence-to-sequence models are used to tackle documents with only one narrator.
 However, in dialogs, two speakers have different roles; therefore, their language model distributions are very different from each other.
-For example, customer service agents speak very differently to their customers.
-To address this issue, we propose \modelname{}, a dialog model that encodes and decodes different speaker utterances in alternating order with two pre-trained large-scale language models.
-To investigate whether \modelname{} can help dialog response generation, we evaluate its performance on three different task-oriented dialog datasets: CamRes676, MultiWOZ, and PersuasionForGood \cite{}.
+To address this issue, we propose \modelname{}, a dialog model that encodes and decodes different speaker utterances in alternating order.
+This structure makes the model more flexible and efficient than traditional sequence-to-sequence models in processing various dialogs.
+We evaluate our model on three different task-oriented dialog datasets: CamRes676, MultiWOZ, and PersuasionForGood.
 The first two datasets are traditional information request dialog datasets with well-defined automatic evaluation metrics on task completion.
 By contrast, PersuasionForGood is a new dataset that focuses on persuading people to donate to a charity.
-There is no explicit dialog state defined in this task as such non-collaborative dialogs have various dialog actions.
+Due to the complexity of dialog content, there is no explicit dialog state defined in this task.

 We observe that \modelname{} is capable of improving task-oriented dialog tasks performance over the previous state-of-the-art methods without incorporating any explicit supervision from belief states or dialog acts.
-Also, due to \modelname{}'s simplicity and generality, one can rapidly build a dialog prototype on different types of applications using only conversations without any manual annotations.
+Also, because of \modelname{}'s simplicity and generality, one can rapidly build a dialog prototype on different types of applications using only conversations without additional human annotations.
 We also found that \modelname{} works well on complex dialogs, such as persuasion.
 The model generates dialog responses that successfully persuade people to donate to a charity, suggesting the potential of \modelname{} being used in wide-scale real-world settings.